SergeyBel/phpinvariant/README.md

 # PhpInvariant
 PhpInvariant is a property-based testing framework for php
 It runs your code on customized random data and checks predefined invariants.
-Looks like Quickcheck
+Looks like [QuickCheck](https://hackage.haskell.org/package/QuickCheck)

 # Installation